Protect Your Platform from Deepfake Romance Scams

 Dating apps are at the centre of AI‑driven romance scams, especially around Valentine’s Day.
 Effective deepfake detection techniques for dating apps start at sign‑up with a short selfie video, simple liveness prompts, and, where allowed, ID checks for higher‑risk users.

-After that, romance scam deepfake detection methods watch for fast moves off‑platform, sudden love‑bombing and early requests for money, gift cards or crypto disguised as gifts or emergencies.
+After that, romance scam deepfake detection platforms help watch for fast moves off‑platform, sudden love‑bombing and early requests for money, gift cards or crypto disguised as gifts or emergencies.
 Simple in‑app warnings, Valentine’s safety tips, report buttons and trust signals show users what to do, and many apps lean on BPO partners for 24/7, multilingual cover when Valentine’s traffic and emotions spike.

 E‑commerce and Marketplace Safety